Hilbert–Smith conjecture

-In mathematics, the Hilbert–Smith conjecture is concerned with the transformation groups of manifolds; and in particular with the limitations on topological groups G that can act effectively (faithfully) on a (topological) manifold M. Restricting to groups G which are locally compact and have a continuous, faithful group action on M, the conjecture states that G must be a Lie group.
+In mathematics, the Hilbert–Smith conjecture is concerned with the possible transformation groups of manifolds.
+The conjecture says that if a locally compact topological group G act faithfully and continuous on a connected manifold M, then G must be a Lie group.

+The naming of the conjecture is for David Hilbert, and Paul A. Smith.
+It is considered by some to be a better formulation of Hilbert's fifth problem, than the characterisation of topological groups being also a topological manifolds as Lie groups often cited as a solution.

+Results

 Because of known structural results on G, it is enough to deal with the case where G is the additive group $\Z_p$ of p-adic integers, for some prime number p.
 An equivalent form of the conjecture is that $\Z_p$ has no faithful group action on a topological manifold.

-The naming of the conjecture is for David Hilbert, and the American topologist Paul A. Smith.
-It is considered by some to be a better formulation of Hilbert's fifth problem, than the characterisation in the category of topological groups of the Lie groups often cited as a solution.

 In 1997, Dušan Repovš and Evgenij Ščepin proved the Hilbert–Smith conjecture for groups acting by Lipschitz maps on a Riemannian manifold using covering, fractal, and cohomological dimension theory.

 In 1999, Gaven Martin extended their dimension-theoretic argument to quasiconformal actions on a Riemannian manifold and gave applications concerning unique analytic continuation for Beltrami systems.

 In 2013, John Pardon proved the three-dimensional case of the Hilbert–Smith conjecture.